Thomas Templin, PhD

 - Associate Dean for Faculty and Undergraduate Affairs

 A proud graduate of the University of Michigan (PhD Education, 1978), Dr. Thomas Templin joined the School of Kinesiology faculty in the fall of 2015.
-He is a professor of Applied Exercise Science and serves as the associate dean for faculty and undergraduate affairs.
+He serves as the associate dean for faculty and undergraduate affairs.
 He is a professor emeritus at Purdue University, where he was a professor in the Department of Health and Kinesiology (1977-2015), its chair (1996-2006), and chair of the Department of Consumer Science (2013-2015).

 Dr. Templin’s research has focused on teacher socialization and is grounded in organizational socialization theory, role theory, affective events theory, and teacher resilience.
 He is an author and editor/reviewer of numerous journal publications, book chapters and books.

 Dr. Templin has served in leadership roles and has presented scholarly papers for organizations including the National Academy of Kinesiology, American Kinesiology Association, American Alliance of Health, Physical Education, Recreation, and Dance (now Society of Health and Physical Educators [SHAPE]–America), American Educational Research Association (AERA), and International Association for Physical Education in Higher Education (AIESEP).
 He is a former president of the National Association for Sport and Physical Education (NASPE/AAHPERD) and championed national diversity initiatives during his term as president.
 He was president-elect of the American Kinesiology Association in 2016, becoming president in 2017.